LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2022/Forensics/Golden_Persistence.md

 ```
 I replaced the original IEX at the end with Write-Output.
 We don't want to execute the code, we just want to see its output.

 It has an encrypt function defined, as well as a function to decode from hex to binary.
 It uses a key to encrypt the properties of specific registry entries.
-We can dump the registry entries using `reglookup`
+We can dump the registry entries using `reglookup`.

 ![image](https://user-images.githubusercontent.com/80063008/169349451-9ea9e6d0-b43f-4588-9023-c690af016f9a.png)